foaxy/Phase1_Project/README.md

 Visualizations:

+#### Bar Chart:
-    Bar Chart: A bar chart of counts of movie genres This visualization shows the popular film genres ranked by their count.
+This visualization shows the popular film genres ranked by their count.
 It helps identify the most lucrative genres in terms of revenue generation.

-    Box Plot:
+#### Box Plot
-        provides a summary of the distribution of a genre's ratings.
+Provides a summary of the distribution of a genre's ratings.
 It displays key measures of the data's central tendency, spread, and potential outliers.

+#### Pie Chart
-    Pie Chart: Top 10 Film Genres by Production Budget This visualization displays the proportions of movie genres in the whole dataset.
+This visualization displays the proportions of movie genres in the whole dataset.

 ## Conclusion

 Action, Comedy and Documentary genres tend to perform exceptionally well at the box office, generating the highest average revenue.
 Microsoft's movie studio should consider producing films in these genres to maximize their chances of success.

 The average box office gross has shown an upward trend over the years, indicating a growing market.
 Microsoft should capitalize on this trend by investing in high-quality productions that align with audience preferences.

 While high production budgets can result in higher box office gross, it is important to strike a balance between investment and potential returns.
 Microsoft should carefully evaluate the production budgets of different genres and consider cost-effective strategies without compromising the overall quality of the films.